Skip to main content

 Once you run this code, your text inputs should each contain an image token (this varies depending on the model, but it should look something like <|image|>), and images should contain raw byte strings.

-You can save this dataset in parquet format via dataset.to_parquet() and upload this to Predibase.
+You can save this dataset as a csv via dataset.to_csv() and upload this to Predibase.
 Since the feature is currently in Beta, we only allow uploading relatively small datasets (~1000 rows) for VLM fine-tuning.
 We're working on supporting larger datasets for VLM fine-tuning in the coming weeks.

 Training

-Training a VLM in either the UI or the SDK takes the same process as training an LLM in Predibase.
-The only differences are:
+Fine-tuning a VLM in either the UI or the SDK follow the same process as fine-tuning any LLM in Predibase.
+The only differences include:

-2. Your dataset must be formatted correctly as above.
+2. Your dataset must be formatted correctly as shown above.

-Note: We currently only support LoRA based fine-tuning for VLMs.
+We also currently only support LoRA based fine-tuning for VLMs.
 Stay tuned for Turbo and Turbo LoRA support!

 Inference